Silverium/nextjs-products-drag-n-drop/README.md

 4. Implement a basic horizontal drag and drop for Products page
 5. Create multiple rows of draggable Products page
 6. Buttons to add and remove rows in Products page
+7. Draggable rows in Products page
+8. Limit the number of items per row in Products page